heyxyz/hey/README.md

 ### Install dependencies

-Navigate to the root of the repository and install all dependencies:
+Teleport yourself to the root of the repository and let pnpm sprinkle its dependency magic:

 ```bash
 pnpm install